-It’s said 65% of people learn visually – which is great since 90% of information is transmitted to our brains visually.
+It’s said 65% of people learn visually – which is great since 90% of information transmits to our brains that way.
 Video content that incorporates motion graphics animation is a perfect way to capture the attention of viewers.
-Motion graphics is versatile in terms of style application and can be used for anything from explainer videos to product demos.
+Motion graphics are versatile in terms of style application and you can use these types of video for anything from explainer videos to product demos.

-Today we’ll explore a bit about what a motion graphics video is and how to best utilize this style!
+Today we’ll explore a bit about motion graphics and how to best utilize this style to take your videos to the next level.

-While the word 2D and 3D animation has focused on long-form character-driven feature films, there came a growing need for short-form video content that businesses could use to advertise and promote their business.
-That’s where motion graphics came in.
-Featuring moving text, images, and simple illustrations, motion graphics were the solution businesses were seeking to adapt to the digital world.
-Rather than conforming to the long-form character-driven narratives produced by big movie studios, motion graphics created a space for moving advertisements.
-They could essentially be seen as a graphic design that moves.
-But as explainer videos began to dominate the space of motion graphics, the demand for character animation began to grow.
-To fill this need, and accommodate the tight timelines and economical budgets of small businesses, motion graphic artists began employing simplified character animation for their videos.
-Thus, we’ve reached the world of motion graphics as we know it today.
+As explainer videos began to dominate the space of motion graphics, the demand for character animation began to grow.
+To fill this need, and accommodate the tight timelines and economical budgets of startups and small businesses, motion graphic artists began employing simplified character animation for their videos.
+Thus, we’ve reached the world of motion graphics as we know it today!

 Check out an example here: